llamicron/rubric/book/src/introduction.md

 - Define your criteria - You'll write all the details about each criteria in yaml.
 Things like name and description, point value, etc.

-- Build a Batch - from within Rust, you'll load your yaml data into a `Batch`.
+- Build a Rubric - from within Rust, you'll load your yaml data into a `Rubric`.
 Then you'll write a function (a *test*) for each criterion and "attach" each test where it belongs.

 - Define a Submission - Any data you want sent back to you, as well as any data you may need inside the criteria tests should be stored in a submission.

-- Grade the Submission against the Batch - this is done with one function call.
+- Grade the Submission against the Rubric - this is done with one function call.

 - Submit the Submission - this is done by POSTing the data (with the web helper module).
 Again, one function call.